-• With a theme buoy, the non-dominant hand (normally in the form of a vertical extended index finger) represents an important theme in the discourse while the dominant hand continues signing.
+With a theme buoy, the non-dominant hand (normally in the form of a vertical extended index finger) represents an important theme in the discourse while the dominant hand continues signing.
 This is annotated as TBUOY.
-Note: Some signs annotated as TBUOYs could instead be PBUOYs or classifier constructions (particularly CLL).

 4.8 Conventions for non-core native and non-native signs